 Learn more about managing Orders in EZRentOut

-Please note, for the OINs to be enabled, you’ll need to store Identification Numbers to all your Orders separately.
-You can edit an identification number for an order from its details page (see image below).
+Please note: for the OINs to be enabled, you’ll need to store Identification Numbers for all your Orders separately.
+You can edit the Identification Number for an Order from its details page (see image below).

-The image below shows the difference between both the settings for Order Identifier.
+The image below shows the difference between both the settings for the Order Identifier.

-With Order Identification Number (OIN) enabled as your Order Identifier, when you create a new order, the system assigns a unique OIN (based on the Orders sequence number) to it automatically.
-Say, next order in sequence was 20, so the OIN assigned by the system will be OIN – 20.
-However, you can edit the OIN for this order from its details page as per your business standards for Identification Numbers.
+With Order Identification Number (OIN) enabled as your Order Identifier, when you create a new Order, the system assigns a unique OIN (based on the Orders sequence number) to it automatically.
+Say, next Order in the sequence was 20, so the OIN assigned by the system will be OIN – 20.
+However, you can edit the OIN for this Order from its details page as per your business standards for Identification Numbers.
 Based on this setting, an identification number cannot be empty.